Syncfusion AI Assistant

 View sample in GitHub.

-The Form Designer module in SfPdfViewer allows users to add and modify form fields within a PDF document.
+The Form Designer module allows users to add and modify form fields inside a PDF document.

 To show the Form Designer icon on the toolbar in SfPdfViewer2, set the EnableFormDesigner property to true.
-No manual module injection is required in SfPdfViewer2.
+No manual module injection is required for SfPdfViewer2.

 NOTE